 Figure 4 Equivalent efficiency of different storage technologies

 Equivalent efficiency also presents a critical aspect of long-duration storage technologies, represented in Figure 4.
-The equivalent efficiency here is defined as the roundtrip efficiency multiplied by the hourly idle losses from storage – which demonstrates how storage technology efficiencies change as a function of application from hourly demand arbitrage to seasonal applications.
+The equivalent efficiency here is defined as the roundtrip efficiency (RTE) multiplied by the hourly idle losses from storage – which demonstrates how storage technology efficiencies change as a function of application from hourly demand arbitrage to seasonal applications.

-Lithium-ion batteries have almost the highest RTE and relatively low idle losses, but it could not easily decouple the energy and power.
-The mechanical based storage (gravity and PSH) has a relatively high RTE and low idle loss and can outcompete with Li-ion battery at seasonal scale.
-Its footprint and economic of scale lead it to large energy rating.
+Li-ion batteries have almost the highest RTE and relatively low idle losses, but cannot easily decouple energy and power.
+The mechanical based storage technologies (gravity and PSH) have a relatively high RTE and low idle loss and can outcompete with Li-ion battery at seasonal scale.
+Its footprint and economies of scale lead it to large energy rating.
 As it can efficiently store a large amount of energy over a year, it becomes ideal for provision of seasonal storage, resilience and emergency response.
-Flow battery is among the second tier of technologies in terms of RTE and the equivalent efficiency varies.
-The Vanadium based battery and ZinO batteries perform well within the weeks and the significant decline happens at month scale.
-ZnBr batteries however would considerably drop its efficiency within days.
-Conventional CAES and Quidnet both need underground infrastructure and the equivalent efficiency declines at several-week-scale.
-Considering the deliverable size and footprint, flow batteries and underground storage both play at weeks scale but would entry the market in different ways.
-Flow batteries could start from commercial and industrial customers while underground storage starts at utility scale.
-The thermal and power-to-power (hydrogen) technologies have the lowest RTE, although the equivalent efficiency still drop little after weeks of storage.
-The efficiency of some thermal storage without good insulation may decline even faster.
+Flow batteries are among the second tier of technologies in terms of RTE, performing well for weeks with significant decline after a month.
+Conventional CAES and Quidnet both need underground infrastructure and the equivalent efficiency declines similarly to flow batteries.
+Considering the deliverable size and footprint, flow batteries and underground storage both operate at weeks scale but could enter the market in different ways.
+Flow batteries could start from commercial and industrial customers while underground storage at utility scale.
+The thermal and power-to-power (hydrogen) technologies have the lowest RTE.
 The low equivalent efficiency curves impose a great challenge for them to participate in the electricity market.
 Thus, we would expect them to rely on revenue from selling the heat or the gas directly.

 3.3 Capital cost (need to more data?)
 (Noah and Rui)